sethforprivacy/optoutpod.com/content/episodes/s1e11-smuggler.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2021-10-17T15:24:28-05:00"
-description: Wondering how global surveillance could realistically work, or how VPNs can play a role in your privacy?
+summary: Wondering how global surveillance could realistically work, or how VPNs can play a role in your privacy?
 This episode, we're sitting down with Smuggler to chat about global surveillance, a realistic look at VPNs (and Tor!), and his journey as a cypherpunk.